 - Aim lower.
 Simplify.
 Go for simple elegance instead of ornate.
 Make it easy to produce and require fewer people.
 Aim for preparing proposals that are reliably good instead of heroically failing at producing great ones.
 It’s hard to look like an overachieving employee full of esprit de corps when you’re pulling your punches, but the odds sometimes favor a defensive game instead of relying solely on offense.
 Maximize your score by hitting what you aim for instead of overreaching.

 - Make sacrifices for the greater good.
 We all want a proposal without typos.
-But maybe you should sacrifice proofreading to give more time to get your bid strategies right.
-If you don't have time for both but you can't make the sacrifice, the result could be everything falling apart during final production.
+But sometimes it's better to sacrifice proofreading to allow more time to get your bid strategies right.
+If you don't have time for both but you can't make the sacrifice, the result could be everything falling apart during final production, creating multiple unknown chances of losing.
 It’s better to ship an intentionally imperfect proposal than a broken one.
 A wise co-worker of mine used to say, “Better is the enemy of good enough.”

 Be the tortoise instead of the hare.

-Or better yet, build a process that is reliable instead of heroic, and steadily crank out proposals that are better than those of your similarly struggling competitors.
+Or better yet, build a process that is reliable instead of heroic, that recovers from problems, that tolerates imperfection when it doesn't impact your win probability in a meaningful way, and best of all steadily cranks out proposals that are better than those of your similarly struggling competitors.

 Access to premium content items is limited to PropLIBRARY Subscribers